 Guy Luthan, an intern in the ER room at New York’s Grammercy Hospital, is baffled when a man is brought in undergoing a metabolic meltdown of unexplainable causes.
 In his attempts to solve the mystery – even to locate the body afterwards – Luthan runs up against a conspiracy within the hospital.
 The conspiracy retaliates by having him framed for drug possession and then fired.
 Guy continues to investigate regardless, slowly uncovering the existence of a series of illicit experiments using the homeless as test subjects.

 Extreme Measures reads very much like a Robin Cook medical conspiracy thriller.
-The story wields many elements that are familiar to Cook and his production-line series of best-sellers, the best known of which is Coma (1976), filmed as Coma (1978).
+The story wields many elements that are familiar to Cook and his production-line series of best-sellers, the best known of which is Coma (1976), filmed as Coma (1978) and its later tv mini-series remake Coma (2012).
 The invariable Cook formula has a lone intern uncovering a conspiracy within the hospital system involving illegal medial experimentation that the medical establishment is determined to keep covered up.
 The early scenes with Hugh Grant discovering someone is covering something up and keeping coming up against an official blank wall are tedious because of their over-familiarity through Cook’s work.

 The dialogue is often corny and Hugh Grant struggles with it but he is more of a light comedy actor and seems out of place during the would-be fly-on-the-wall ER scenes.
 The script also cheats somewhat in order to give the impression it is a wide-ranging conspiracy thriller involving government and police cover-ups.
 The conspiracy, once unravelled, is not as far-reaching as the film tries to suggest.
 There are some aspects the script leaves hanging – you are never certain who David Morse and Bill Nunn’s cop and FBI agent are meant to be.
 Are they heavies employed by Gene Hackman?
 Are they real FBI and police?
 If so, as the film appears to say, how do they get away with so much moonlighting?